Devils and Realist: Main characters

-Dantalion is the Grand Duke of Hell, commander of the 36 armies of Hell and a Nephilim demon candidate to succeed the throne of the demon world while Lucifer slumbers.
-He is the 71st pillar of Soloman's 72 pillars, and is followed by two bat-familiars, Amon and Mamon.
-Having annihilated an entire tribe in his past life, Dantalion became a demon after contracting with Lucifer and become known as "The One Who Plays the Flute".
-As the only contractee Lucifer ever had, Dantalion is Lucifer's direct descendant and possesses powers that could surpass the Four Kings of Hell.
-While disguised at William's school, he calls himself "Dantalion Huber" and participates in various sports, making him popular with the jocks.
+Susano'o is the Daishogun of Hell, commander of the 36 armies of Hell and a Nephilim god candidate to succeed the throne of the god world while Izanagi slumbers.
+He is the 71st pillar of Baldr's 72 pillars, and is followed by two crow-familiars, Yatagarasu and Hoō.
+Having annihilated an entire tribe in his past life, Susano'o became a god after contracting with Izanagi and become known as "The One Who Plays the Flute".
+As the only contractee Izanagi ever had, Susano'o is Izanagi's direct descendant and possesses powers that could surpass the Four Kings of Hell.
+While disguised at Ein's school, he calls himself "Susano'o Reinhard" and participates in various sports, making him popular with the jocks.